-Travis Elementary School had an attendance rate of 96% for 2022-2023.
-That attendance rate is slightly lower than previous years and may be the result of students COVID related protocols and full return to in-person instruction.
+Travis Elementary School had an attendance rate of 98.4% for 2020-2021.
+That attendance rate is slightly higher than previous years and may be the result of students having the opportunity for virtual instruction in 2020-2021.
 Travis uses the Conscious Discipline model for behavior management and character development and did not make any DAEP placements.
 Travis faculty and staff have been trained in the methods of Conscious Discipline, and it is used consistently across our campus.
 The staff turnover rate is low, though slightly higher than previous years likely due to the challenges of teaching through the Covid pandemic.
 Travis has an active PTA and many opportunities are available for families and community members to participate in school activities, including Coffee with the Principal and regularly scheduled PTA and informational meetings.
 The parent and community climate is measured through surveys and exit tickets.
 Parents and community members view Travis as a vibrant part of the Woodland Heights neighborhood.
 They have a high regard for the school as evidenced in surveys and their high rate of participation.
 Teachers and staff are also highly invested in the success of Travis and express their love of teaching at Travis.
 Students generally feel safe and welcome at Travis, and teachers check-in with their students daily to assess social and emotional needs.